Monday, March 15, 2010

 Osteen is also reminiscent of Tony Robbins, another "life coach" who preached to everyone that they could be as successful as they wanted to be.
 Back in the 80's, for a fairly stiff price, you could attend one of Robbins' seminars and listen to him tell you that you could be whatever you wanted to be, that all you had to do was just reach out and grab that success.
 Then he would have you do things like walk across live coals to prove to you what previously unsuspected abilities you had.
 The main difference between the two men is that Osteen covers his life coaching with a patina of religion.

 Osteen never went to a seminary, and his only religious training prior to becoming a preacher was to help out behind the scenes until his father (the previous pastor) died.
 His status as pastor was never conferred by any official group; he pretty much just anointed himself.
-So in a sense, he is a pastor the same way Julius "Doctor J" Erving, formerly of the Philadelphia 76ers, is a practitioner of medicine.
+So in a sense, he is a pastor the same way Julius "Doctor J" Erving, formerly of the Philadelphia 76ers, is a physician.
 Osteen's sermons are also notoriously light on Scripture.
 For the most part, he just says that God wants you to do the same types of things that Tony Robbins would have you do.

 This brings up interesting question: is Tony Robbins godlike?
 His voice was certainly deep enough.
 And Robbins' acromegaly lent a certain larger than life aura to him.
 (I'm guessing he had surgery to counter whatever pituitary disorder was causing it once he hit 6'6.")
 Interestingly, two of Robbins' three books are called "Awaken the Giant Within" and "Giant Steps."